mmbman/Katagiri/dogen.md

-# Shobogenzo
+# Dogen Reference Index

 [Home](index.md)

-Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Eihei Dogen](#eihei-dogen) – his most well-known work.
+This is an index to where references to [Dogen](glossary#dogen)’s works appear in [Katagiri Roshi's](glossary#katagiri) talks.

-This is an index to where fascicles from Shobogenzo appear in [Katagiri Roshi's](glossary#katagiri) talks. **Note**: This is an early work in progress, and it only includes talks I have transcribed.
+**Note**: This is an early work in progress, and it only includes talks I have transcribed.
 I will update it as I add new transcripts.

 -------